stringandstickytape/MaxsAiStudio/README.md

 - AI responses can be read aloud using Windows TTS.
 - This feature can be toggled on/off in the settings.

+### 17. View HTML in WebView

+- The application now supports viewing HTML content in a WebView.
+- This feature allows for better rendering and interaction with HTML responses from the AI.

+### 18. Code Review Function

+- A new code review function has been added for project maintainers.
+- This feature can analyze the project's C# code and provide feedback on potential bugs.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.